MIPPL/nephele-org-website/public/content/security/index.md

 Cryptocurrency is a relatively young and misunderstood technology.
 A common scam that takes advantage of this is the support scam, where scammers will impersonate support personnel for popular wallets, exchanges, or blockchains.

-Much of the discussion about Ethereum happens on Discord.
+Much of the discussion about Nephele happens on Discord.
 Support scammers will commonly find their target by searching for support questions in public discord channels and then sending the enquirer a private message offering support.
 By building trust, support scammers try to trick you into revealing your private keys or sending your funds to their wallets.

 ![A support scam on Discord](./discordScam.png)